andreyfedoseev/django-static-precompiler/README.rst

 ===============

 If you get ``[Errno 2] No such file or directory`` make sure that you have the required compiler installed.
-For all compilers you can specify the path to executable file, for example ``LESS_EXECUTABLE = "/usr/local/bin/lessc"``
+For all compilers you can specify the path to executable file using the ``executable`` option, see examples above.

 If you run ``migrate`` and get ``ImportError: cannot import name migrations`` then most likely you use Django < 1.7 and South < 1.0.
 You should either upgrade to Django 1.7+ or use South 1.0.